simplicitesoftware/docs/content/CTG_30_tutorial/CTG_30_enhancing/LSN_23_notifications/notifications_ENU.md

 - can be sent :
     - through multiple broadcast channels
     - to multiple recipients
-- its content is defined by language and can be overriden for a particular channel and/or recipient.
+- its content is defined by language and can be overridden for a particular channel and/or recipient.

 Recipients can be concerned by all of the notification's channels or be set up individually for a more precise configuration per recipient.